 In this arrangement, the teacher remains at the front of the class.
 The teacher teaches behind a sheet of Plexiglass.
 The 12 students are evenly spaced 6 feet apart throughout the classroom.
 Students should be encouraged to stay forward-facing the entire class.

 We encourage you to stay up to date on CDC guidelines on school reopening and that of your local district.
 One thing is for sure, this school year will be different in many ways.
 Hopefully, we can all work together to make it the best it can be.

 How can Eustis Chair help?

 Eustis Chair makes the best stacking and non-stacking classroom chairs, dining hall chairs, and school chairs on the market.
 We always make our chairs in the USA using eco-friendly methods.
 Our sustainable hardwood chairs are easy to clean.
 We use our own chair joint technology that makes our chair joints stronger than the hardwood.
 Therefore, we manufacture our chairs to stand the test of time in a high-use environment.
-In fact, our chairs come with an unmatched 20 year warranty.
+In fact, our chairs come standard with an unmatched 20-year warranty.
 Contact us today to discuss how Eustis Chair can help your school.
 We look forward to hearing from you.